 ||Port Authority NY/NJ

-Of the total $6.4 billion program authorized over the four years, the TTF will provide spending authority of
+Of the total $6.4 billion program authorized over the four years, the TTF provided spending authority of

 $4.9 billion and the Port Authority will provide $1.5 billion.
-(Note: the Port Authority of NY/NJ also provided $343 million
+(Note: the Port Authority of NY/NJ also provided $343m in fiscal year 2012, yielding a grand total of $1.8b in resources.)

 In support of the TTF component of the program, the legislation set the following annual caps on debt